Unito vs. Zapier

 Depth vs. breadth

 Open the apps page of the Zapier website, and you’ll be surprised by how much they can automate.
-From Google Sheets to Mailchimp and Asana, Zapier supports more than 1,500 apps.
+From Google Sheets to Mailchimp and Asana, Zapier supports an extensive library of integrations: over 7,000.
 You can connect a work management tool like Trello to Gmail to send out emails whenever a new card is created.
 You can use Zapier to create a task in Asana every time a new issue is created in Jira.
 Zapier can even post to all of your social media channels when a new video is uploaded to your YouTube channel.

 Unito doesn’t do all of that.
 Unito is focused on work management tools like Asana, Trello, and many more.
 We want as much information as possible carried across platforms.
 The depth of our integrations enables interesting functionality.
 You can take Trello’s due date checkbox and sync it across multiple boards.
 You can sync GitHub with Jira to handle version control and issue tracking seamlessly.
 Or maybe you want the ability to escalate customer service tickets from Zendesk to Wrike.
 We want you to be able to collaborate with other teams without having to think about tools.
 Because you should be able to use yours, and they should be able to use theirs.
 You shouldn’t have to compromise.